Columbia Central High School (Brooklyn, Michigan)

 Columbia Central High School is a public high school located in Brooklyn, Michigan.
 The school serves about 650 students in grades 7 to 12.
 It is part of the Columbia School District.
-Columbia Central offers great opportunities like AP Classes, Athletics, A World Leading Robotics Team, Theater and so much more!
+Columbia Central High School services students from Columbia Township, as well as outlying areas of Brooklyn, Clarklake, Norvell, and Cement City.

+History

+In 1984, the school made national headlines after the school's then sole black student reported experiencing anti-black racism.

+In 2026, a Robotics competition was held at the high school.

+Athletics

 It is classified as a Class B school by the Michigan High School Athletic Association (MHSAA).
 The school's mascot is the Golden Eagle, and athletic teams compete in the Cascades Conference with Addison, East Jackson, Hanover-Horton, Grass Lake, Michigan Center, Manchester, and Vandercook Lake.
-Columbia Central High School services students from Columbia Township, as well as outlying areas of Brooklyn, Clarklake, Norvell, and Cement City.